ispan55/AdvancedBanking/README.md

     * Bug fixes
 ---
 ### Installation
-There are two ways of installing Advanced Banking.
+There are two ways of installing Advanced Banking.<br>
+**BEFORE INSTALLING: BACK UP ALL MISSION FILES, SERVER FILES, AND DATABASE**

 If you haven't changed any of the following files, follow these instructions: [Here](https://github.com/WolfkillArcadia/AdvancedBanking/blob/master/FreshServerInstallation.md)<br><br>
 -- Server --